zth/rescript-relay/reason-relay-documentation/docs/start-here.md

 sidebar_label: Start Here
 ---

-Welcome to ReasonRelay!
-This section will introduce you to ReasonRelay, it's current state and what to expect.
+ReasonRelay is a way to use [Relay](https://relay.dev), a JavaScript client-side framework for building data-driven applications using GraphQL, together with [ReasonML](https://reasonml.github.io/).
+This page will briefly introduce the documentation, how it's structured and what to expect.

-If you feel you already know Reason, React (including Suspense + Concurrent Mode) and Relay, and just want to jump into the actual code, you can [go to getting started right away](getting-started).
+### A starting pointer

+ReasonRelay tries to be a fairly thin layer on top of Relay.
+This means that if you don't know Relay that well, most of your time will likely be spent _trying to understand Relay_.
+That's why there's quite a lot of recommended background reading from the [Relay documentation](https://relay.dev) spread out through this documentation.

+And, before we start, the following is worth keeping in mind:
+_ReasonRelay is to be seen as experimental software until React and Relay release the experimental APIs we rely on as stable_.
+And since we're early in the life of ReasonRelay, _breaking changes in some of the APIs may occur_ as we iterate on them.

+With that said, the _goal is to make ReasonRelay a viable and attractive alternative for doing GraphQL with ReasonML in production_.
+That means that we'll do what we can to improve the bindings in a sane way without breaking things.

+## Structure

+The documentation is roughly divided into 3 parts:

+##### 1. A walkthrough setting up ReasonRelay and introducing the main features

+Each page in the walkthrough will introduce a concept from Relay and explain how to achieve the same thing in ReasonRelay.
+Each page will also have a section of _recommended background reading_ that you're encouraged to look into if you're not familiar with the concepts explained.

+##### 2. An API reference covering the full ReasonRelay API surface

+This will detail all modules, functions and concepts of ReasonRelay in good, old plain table form.

+##### 3. Guides, tips and tricks

+Here you'll find resources for making life with ReasonRelay easier.

 ## This is bleeding edge; React Suspense and Concurrent Mode, experimental Relay API's

 The Relay API's we bind to are currently experimental, and implemented using React's experimental Suspense and Concurrent Mode features.
 You're encouraged to [read this section of the React documentation](https://reactjs.org/docs/concurrent-mode-intro.html) explaining Suspense and Concurrent Mode.
-This documentation will assume familiarity with both.
+This documentation will assume some familiarity with both.

 You're also encouraged to read [this excellent part of the Relay documentation](https://relay.dev/docs/en/experimental/a-guided-tour-of-relay), guiding you through thinking in Relay and using the hooks API that's what ReasonRelay binds to.

-_This means that the current version of ReasonRelay is to be seen as experimental until the point where React and Relay release their experimental API's as stable_.
-This is worth keeping in mind.

-## An opinionated binding to Relay

-ReasonRelay does _not_ aim to be a 1-to-1 binding of all of Relay.
-Rather, we take the following approach:

-- Focus on binding the parts that lend themselves well to ReasonML's type system.
-In our case, this means _we only bind Relay's hooks, not their higher-order components_.
-- Include tools and utilities that help make life with Relay easier.
-This includes simplifying common patterns like updating the store, dealing with connections and so on.

-This means there's quite a large part of the API surface we won't cover.
-Rest assured though, what we won't cover will only be _additional ways of doing the same thing_.
+## The next step

+Ok, enough introduction!
+Let's move on to [getting started](getting-started) and start setting ReasonRelay up in your project.